edyq/CS3245-HW4/README.txt

         currently it is set to 0.1
 7. sort the adjusted doc_score and write to the results file

+EXPERIMENT
+After experiment, we found that the above-mentioned technique on query expansion with WordNet synonyms does not have positive effects on the performance.
+We think it might be because such expansion reduces the query precision and thus gives a larger error.
+Therefore, we have commented out the code section that implements it
+However, the way we adjust the doc score, and thus the ranking for query results with phrasal query actually gives a better performance.
+The exact comparison and scores are shown in the word document in this submission.

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line